juankipedia/juankipedia.github.io/resume.md

 ---

 ## Summary
-I am a System Engineering student at La Universidad de Los Andes and a Computer Science self learner, currently at 8th semester.
+I am a System Engineering student at La Universidad de Los Andes and a Computer Science student at Universidad Nacional de Colombia.
 I love to solve math-algorithmic interesting problems while learning new techniques and concepts to improve my problem solving skills.
 I have a good background on algorithms and mathematics thanks to extracurricular studying and active participation on programming competitions.
 I also enjoy working on challenger projects.
-That carry me to over pass my skill limits and let me work on Mammut.io
+That carry me to over pass my skill limits and let me work on Mammut.io.

 ## Experience
 ### La Universidad de los Andes